ebzgr/RePaD/README.md

 https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4640309

 This repository contains five modules.
 The discretization algorithm is implemented in the file "discretizer."
-The rest of the modules are provided to experiment with the algorithm using the extended version of the canonical Rust (1987)  bus engine replacement problem.
+The rest of the modules are provided to experiment with the algorithm using two canonical settings:
+- An infinite-horizon Rust (1987) bus engine replacement problem.
+- A finite-horizon durable good adoption problem similar to Song & Chintagunta (2003).
 The modules are as follows:
 1. discretization_generator: This module can generate a random discretization in a high-dimensional state space.
 It can be used to generate a discretized high-dimensional variable set.
-2. data_generator: This module can generate simulation data from the extended version of Rust's bus engine replacement problem.
+2. data_generator: This module provides two classes to generate simulation data:
+   - `EngineReplacementDataGenerator` for infinite-horizon bus engine replacement problem.
+   - `DurablesAdoptionDataGenerator` for finite-horizon durable goods adoption problem.
 3. discretizer: This module is the main algorithm and discretizes a high-dimensional state space to a one-dimensional categorical variable.
-4. estimator: This module can be used to estimate the parameters of the extended version of Rust's bus engine replacement problem.
+4. estimator: This module provides two classes to estimate model parameters:
+   - `BusEngineNFXP` for infinite-horizon bus engine replacement problem.
+   - `DurablesAdoptionEstimate` for finite-horizon durable goods adoption problem.
 5. utility: This module provides some functionalities that are used across all other modules.

 ## Installation